-Three people fall from ferris wheel ride in Washington
+Three people fall from Ferris wheel ride in Washington

 - Their conditions remain unknown

-(CNN)Three people, including a child, fell an estimated 15 feet from a ferris wheel ride at a festival in Port Townsend, Washington on Thursday, according to a fire official.
+(CNN)Three people, including a child, fell an estimated 15 feet from a Ferris wheel ride at a festival in Port Townsend, Washington, on Thursday.

-The three people had been in the same cart on the ferris wheel, which had been set up for the Rhododendron Festival at Memorial Field.
+The three people had been in the same cart on the Ferris wheel, which had been set up for the Rhododendron Festival at Memorial Field, said Bill Beezley, a public information officer with the East Jefferson Fire Department.

-The cart abruptly flipped and sent the three passengers up in the air, heading backwards towards the ground, said Bill Beezley, a public information officer with the East Jefferson Fire Department.
-All three of them landed on the metal casing supporting the ferris wheel on the ground.
+The cart abruptly flipped and sent the three passengers up in the air, heading backward toward the ground, Beezley said.
+All three of them landed on the metal casing supporting the Ferris wheel on the ground.

 The three people were transported via medical helicopter to Harborview Medical Center in Seattle.
 They were described as a 70-year-old woman, a woman in her 40s, and a six-year-old boy, according to Beezley.
 Their conditions are currently unknown.

-One witness, Laura Lewis, had been on a different ride with her two kids at the festival when she said she saw one of the buckets in the ferris wheel flip and dump three people out.
+One witness, Laura Lewis, had been on a different ride with her two kids at the festival when she said she saw one of the buckets in the Ferris wheel flip and dump three people out.

 She estimated that the people were about 15 to 20 feet from the platform when the bucket flipped and said it appeared that they were propelled higher than the bucket itself.